-The skin is the body's largest organ and consists of three layers: the epidermis (outermost layer), dermis, and hypodermis (innermost layer).
-Some common skin diseases include acne, eczema, psoriasis, lesions, and skin cancer (Diepgen & Mahler, 2002).
-Skin lesions are unusual patches or bumps on the skin and can be categorized into 3 classes: those formed by fluids, those which are solid-like masses in the skin, and those which are flat, like rashes.
+3 classes: those formed by fluids, those which are solid-like masses in the skin, and those which are flat, like rashes.
 Manual detection and classification of skin lesions is challenging because of the varying shapes, sizes, colors, and vague boundaries of lesions.
 The earlier identification of skin diseases indirectly reduces the healthcare costs and applying automated deep CNN techniques may reduce the misdiagnosis of skin diseases and increases the prediction accuracy.
-While there are a number of studies discussed in the literature section of this paper on skin lesion image segmentation using Deep Learning (DL) algorithms, Artificial Intelligence (AI) approach, and transfer learning, inorder to detect and classify skin lesions in a timely manner (Sulthana et al., 2020), (Premaladha & Ravichandran, 2016), the proposed work develops newer methods to improve the segmentation's and classification accuracy.
+While there are a number of studies discussed in the literature section of this paper on skin lesion image segmentation using Deep Learning (DL) algorithms, Artificial Intelligence (AI) approach, and transfer learning, in order to detect and classify skin lesions in a timely manner (Premaladha & Ravichandran, 2016; Sulthana, Gupta, Subramanian, & Mirza, 2020), the proposed work develops newer methods to improve the segmentation's and classification accuracy.

 This paper aims to build an end-to-end deep convolutional neural network (D-CNN) framework to classify skin lesion images.
 The proposed S-MobileNet D-CNN model is a modified version of the MobileNet architecture (Srinivasu et al., 2021).
-The clinical image dataset used in this work is HAM10000 (Tschandl et al., 2018).
-The skin lesion images in the dataset are distributed among 7 classes: Melanocytic nevi, Melanoma, Benign keratosis-like lesions, Basal cell carcinoma, Actinic keratoses, Vascular lesions, and Dermatofibroma.
+The clinical image dataset used in this work is HAM10000 (Tschandl, Rosendahl, & Kittler, 2018).
+The skin lesion images in the dataset are distributed among 7 classes: Melanocytic nevi, Melanoma, Benign keratosis-like lesions, Basal cell carcinoma.
+Actinic keratoses.
+Vascular lesions, and Dermatofibroma.
 The skin lesion images were pre-processed before being fed into the neural network (NN) model.
 Image preprocessing techniques viz. image segmentation and feature extraction were carried out using the proposed algorithms to identify the latent clean image from the hidden layers.
 Exploratory data analysis (EDA) and hypothesis formulation was carried out to obtain a better understanding of the data.
 An additional analysis of the relationship between various attributes was conducted to improve prediction.
 The dataset is split into train and test sets for training and validation in the ratio of 80:20.
 The S-MobileNet model is built, trained, and evaluated using various performance measures like accuracy, precision, and F1 score.
 The main contributions of the paper include

 1. Two new algorithms are proposed for image segmentation and feature extraction respectively.
-The former segments images by analysing the pixels by constructing a threshold and is more effective in removing noise from the image.
+The former segments images by analyzing the pixels by constructing a threshold and is more effective in removing noise from the image.
 The latter is a modified version of the Segmentation-based Fractal (SFTA) that determines the texture pattern from the image.